codewario/DrProfessorsHandyTranslator/README.md

     ```

 - `skip_existing_on_start`
     - Set to `false` if you want to act on any posts that existed before this bot was running.
-Useful during development in a controlled environment, but `true` is recommended for normal operation as this may result in double-translations.
+No longer results in double-replies, but this comes at the cost of increased API usage on the bot's first iteration of each stream.
+New mentions are always monitored regardless of this setting (unless `"ignore_mentions" = true` is set), but double-replies will not occur.
     - Default value: `true`
     - Example:
     ```json